 From a consumer perspective, coupons help save money and make people feel financially savvy.
 Price is the main factor in purchase decisions for 89% of consumers, making coupons very attractive.

 From an eCommerce business perspective, offering a sales promotion in the form of a discount can lead to a higher average order value if deployed strategically.
+This is helpful for any big or small business.

 Clever coupon marketing strategies and personalized discount delivery tactics to customers make them a win for all parties.